davidferret/Prime-Number-Checker-and-Generator/README.md

 # RSA Cryptography Utility

-This program provides a range of cryptographic functionalities, including primality testing, large prime number generation, and RSA-like key pair generation.
-It's designed to make cryptography more accessible by offering an easy-to-use interface for selecting cryptographic functions.
+This program is designed to make cryptography more accessible by offering an easy-to-use interface for selecting cryptographic functions.

-You can use this program to check if a number is prime, generate large prime numbers based on a custom bit size, and create RSA-like key pairs using two large primes.
+You can use it to check if a number is prime, generate large prime numbers based on a custom bit size, and create RSA-like key pairs using two large primes.
 The prime number check determines whether a given integer is prime, and the custom bit-size prime generation feature allows you to specify the size of the prime number you need.

 For key generation, the program uses two large prime numbers to generate an RSA-like key pair.
 The user-friendly menu makes it easy for you to select and execute any of these cryptographic functions, while an optimized algorithm ensures efficient and accurate primality testing.